clarklab/sketch-invision-prototype/README.md

 To create the rest of the header, let's add a menu icon, and app title, and an action button.

-I'm making my hamburger icon from scratch, simple drawing out three rectangles.
+I'm making my hamburger icon from scratch, simply drawing out three rectangles.
 I'll also group them for easy positioning (slightly off the left edge).

 Press "T" to enter some text, and key in the title of your app.
 I'm building an internal activity tracker, so I'm going with "Tracker Keeper".
 The font size/color/spacing is located in The Inspector panel on the right.